 to determine if they are within Indiana County or not.
 That address is self-reported and may be their local, on-campus, or home address, depending on what individuals choose to provide.

-14 days after their last exposure to the COVID-19 positive individual and monitor themselves for symptoms.
+self-quarantine for 14 days after their last exposure to the COVID-19 positive individual and monitor themselves for symptoms.

 Recovered Cases on Campus: The CDC defines recovered cases as: